 Canadian financial institutions are generally thought to be well capitalised and are profitable.
-The Canadian government has been active through its participation in the G8 and G20 in protecting the interests of the Canadian financial services sector by ensuring equal access to foreign markets and actively working against anti-competitive market practices and proposed taxes on bank balance sheets, all of which would penalise Canadian financial institutions for having been good stewards of their balance sheets and protecting the interests of their shareholders.
+The government has been active through its participation in the G8 and G20 in protecting the interests of the Canadian financial services sector by ensuring equal access to foreign markets and actively working against anticompetitive market practices and proposed taxes on bank balance sheets, all of which would penalise Canadian financial institutions for having been good stewards of their balance sheets and protecting the interests of their shareholders.

 Canadian financial markets are strong and active.
-This past year Canadian financial markets were characterised by a level of activity that was at or exceeded prerecession levels.
-Canadian banks are lending to good corporate customers at spreads that, while not at pre-recession levels, have been significantly reduced from those levels experienced during the recession.
+This past year, Canadian financial markets were characterised by a level of activity that was at or exceeded pre-recession levels.
+Canadian banks are lending to good corporate customers at spreads equivalent to pre-recession levels last seen in 2007.
 The Canadian bond market is equally active.
 Barring some unexpected catastrophic market development, it is expected that this trend will continue through the next year and possibly accelerate.